🇮🇨

 Is it safe to travel to the Canary Islands?

-Do I need a visa for the Canary Islands?
+Do I need a visa to visit the Canary Islands?

-Can I drink the tap water in the Canary Islands?
+Is tap water safe to drink in the Canary Islands?

 Ready for Canary Islands?